 Watch how to plant these evergreen seedling plugs faster and with less effort than any other type of "bare root" evergreen seedling.
-With just a cordless drill, an old 1 inch drill bit and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
+With just a cordless drill, any old rusty/dull 1 inch drill bit you have lying around, and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
 Your back will thank us later :)

 • Canadian Hemlock Plug Seedlings - discontinued, no other options available

-• Douglas Fir Seedling Plugs - sold out till at least Fall 2014, no other options available
+• Douglas Fir Seedling Plugs - sold out, no other options available

-• Meyers Spruce Seedling Plugs - sold out till Fall 2014, no other options available
+• Norway Spruce Seedling Plugs - sold out till Fall 2014, no other options available

 What is an evergreen plug seedling?